BryanWilhite/Songhay.Cloud.BlobStorage/README.md

 The `AzureBlobRepository` [class](./Songhay.Cloud.BlobStorage/Repositories/AzureBlobRepository.cs) is a wrapper for BLOBs that are serialized JSON that hydrate into the expected `TEntity`.

 The `TaggedJObjectRepository` [class](./Songhay.Cloud.BlobStorage/Repositories/TaggedJObjectRepository.cs) is also a wrapper for BLOBs in a container but these objects hydrate into the general-purpose `JObject` [from Newtonsoft](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JObject.htm).
 The “tagged” JObject is arbitrary JSON that has one property that serves as a primitive, primary key.
-See the [TaggedJObjectTest](./Songhay.Cloud.BlobStorage.Tests/TaggedJObjectTest.cs) as additional documentation.
+See the `TaggedJObjectTest` [suite](./Songhay.Cloud.BlobStorage.Tests/TaggedJObjectTest.cs) as additional documentation.

 [@BryanWilhite](https://twitter.com/bryanwilhite)